codacy/docs/docs/faq/troubleshooting/why-is-my-file-missing.md

 -   **The file might be too big**

-    Codacy will only display files up to 150 KB.
-Read about the [file size limitation on Codacy Cloud](#file-size-limitation-on-codacy-cloud) for more information.
+    Codacy only displays files up to 150 KB.
+Read the section below for more information.

 ## File size limitation on Codacy Cloud